For media enquiries, please contact:

 Thriller writer and filmmaker Darrell (DC) Alden was born on a street in south London that no longer exists.
 Heralding from a long line of relatives who’d proudly served their country, Darrell joined the British Army not long after leaving school, serving throughout Cold War Europe during the 1980s.
 A historically tense period, Darrell soon developed a deep interest in geo-politics, global security and current affairs.
 He also devoured books, mainly fiction, and most notably the works of Frederick Forsyth and Tom Clancy, whose themes provided inspiration for his early writings.

-On leaving the army Darrell made several futile attempts at finding a publisher for a collection of short, military-based stories he’d written.
+After leaving the army, Darrell made several futile attempts at finding a publisher for a collection of short, military-based stories he’d written.
 After a year of pre-internet photocopying, stamp-licking, and schlepping around London’s publishers without success, Darrell decided to put his writing on hold in order to earn a living, working as a computer engineer, technical consultant and even as a film extra.
 And it was the film work that became the catalyst for his future writing.
 Go HERE to find out more.

 His first novel, Invasion, was born of a short film script he’d written about a Prime Minster and his close advisors who’d become trapped in their bunker below Downing Street while chaos reigned above.
 A military thriller, set in a world of failing western economies and a burgeoning Islamic super-state, Invasion sold out its entire print run in three months.
 The book quickly caught the attention of a major TV producer who planned to turn Invasion into a ten-part mini-series, but sadly the post 7/7 political climate meant that the project was shelved.